Joseph Kwaku Afrifah-Agyekum

 Joseph Kwaku Afrifah-Agyekum (born 22 Dember 1954) is a Ghanaian Catholic prelate who is the bishop of the Roman Catholic Diocese of Koforidua in the Metropolitan Ecclesiastical Province of Accra in Ghana.
 He previously served as a priest of the same catholic diocese from 6 July 1992.
 He was appointed bishop by Pope Benedict XVI on 12 April 2006.
-He was consecrated as bishop and installed at Koforidua, Ghana on 1 Jully 2006.
+He was consecrated as bishop and installed at Koforidua, Ghana on 1 July 2006.

 Background and education

 He was born on 22 December 1954 at Akim Swedru, Eastern Region, Archdiocese of Accra, in Ghana.
 He studied philosophy and theology at seminary.
 He was ordained a priest on 17 July 1983 by Dominic Kodwo Andoh, Bishop of Accra.
 He holds a Doctorate in sacred liturgy awarded by the Pontifical Atheneum of St. Anselm, in Rome, where he studied from 1986 until 1992.

 Priest

 Joseph Kwaku Afrifah-Agyekum was ordained a priest of the Diocese of Accra on 17 July 1983.
 When the Diocese of Koforidua was created on 6 July 1992, he was incardinated in the new diocese.
 He served as priest until 12 April 2006.

 As a priest, he served in various roles and locations including: